Strawberry Ricotta cake

 Ingredients

-- 2 Tbsp Powdered sugar, to decorate (optional)
+• 2 tablespoons apricot jar or powdered sugar, to decorate (optional)

 Instructions

-- In a large bowl, stir sugar and eggs vigourously until well combined.
+• In a large bowl, stir sugar and eggs vigorously until well combined and pale.
+A hand or stand mixer would be g

-- Stir in vegetable oil and mix well.
-Then add ricotta, lemon zest, vanilla extract and mix well with a whisk or a spatula until smooth.
+• Stir in vegetable oil and mix well.
+Then add ricotta, lemon zest, and vanilla extract, and whisk or use a spatula to mix well until smooth.

-- Mix flour, a pinch of salt and the baking powder in a second bowl, than add these dry ingredients onto the liquid ingredients, stir until combined and the flour is incorporated, but do not over mix.
+• Mix flour, a pinch of salt, and the baking powder in a second bowl, then add these dry ingredients onto the liquid ingredients, stir until combined, and the flour is incorporated, but do not overmix.

-- Pour the batter into the cake pan, smooth the surface, top with the whole strawberries pushing them gently into the batter.
+• Pour half of the batter into the prepared cake pan, smooth the surface, add the diced strawberries, then top evenly and level with the rest of the batter, and arrange the strawberry slices nicely on top, pushing them lightly into the batter.

-- Bake for about 35-40 minutes or until skewer inserted into centre comes out clean.
+• Bake for about 40 minutes or until a skewer inserted into the center comes out clean.
+Remove from the oven as soon as it's done.

 Hope the cake turned out well, despite the long baking time. x